HowToGetLicensed

 Last updated: March 1, 2026

 Utah is one of the fastest-growing states with a booming Salt Lake City metro area, making it an excellent place to start a career as a notary public.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your notary public license in Utah is a structured process overseen by the Utah Lieutenant Governor's Office.
+Licensing in Utah is overseen by the Utah Lieutenant Governor's Office.
+The process does not require any pre-license education hours.
+You'll need to pass the Utah Notary Public Exam (administered by Utah Lieutenant Governor's Office (online exam)) with a score of at least 80%.

-Utah requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Utah does not require any pre-license education hours.
 The total cost is relatively affordable at $70 to $160, including education, application, and exam fees.
 Most aspiring notary publics complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Notary Public in Utah